adrielcafe/pufferdb/README.md

         val myValue = getAsync<String>("myKey").await()

-        // You can use your custom coroutine context... putSuspend("myOtherKey", 123, Dispatchers.Unconfined)
+        // You can use your own coroutine scope and dispatcher putSuspend("myOtherKey", 123, myCoroutineScope, myCoroutineDispatcher)

-        // ...
-And your custom coroutine scope putAsync("myOtherKey", 123, myActivityScope).await()
+        putAsync("myOtherKey", 123, myActivityScope).await()
     }
 }